I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects-getthreadidbydataoffset.md

 <p> </p>

 ## -remarks
 <p>In kernel-mode debugging, this method returns the engine thread ID for the virtual thread representing the processor on which the specified thread is executing.
 If the thread is not executing on a processor, this method will fail. </p>

 <p>For more information about threads, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.</p>

-<p>In kernel-mode debugging, this method returns the engine thread ID for the virtual thread representing the processor on which the specified thread is executing.
-If the thread is not executing on a processor, this method will fail. </p>

-<p>For more information about threads, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.</p>